-The missions of the CryoEM Center at Baylor College of Medicine include technology development driven by a diverse spectrum of biological samples to (1) achieve reliable atomic resolution structures of molecular machines; (2) derive structures from conformationally variable machines, and (3) characterize subcellular complexes within intact cells in normal and pathological states.
+The missions of the CryoEM Core at Baylor College of Medicine include technology development driven by a diverse spectrum of biological samples to (1) achieve reliable atomic resolution structures of molecular machines; (2) derive structures from conformationally variable machines, and (3) characterize subcellular complexes within intact cells in normal and pathological states.

 To accomplish this goal in the context of a national Research Resource, we pursue: